-Did you enjoy my detailed breakdown of how I calculated the net worth of Doug Demuro?
-Even if you didn’t, I sure as heck had a ton of fun trying to figure it out.
-My enjoyment of creating such a post wouldn’t be so weird if I was so horrible at math while in school (and what little knowledge I had been then is long gone), but that has never stopped me from be a stats freak.
+My enjoyment of creating posts like this wouldn’t be so weird if I was so horrible at math while in school.
+What little knowledge I had back then is long gone, but that has never stopped me from be a stats freak.
 I love calculating stats and figures to help bring clarity to the unclear, especially when it comes to my hobbies and the things I’m most interested in.
-So here I go again with another post attempting to calculate the net worth of Adam LZ.
+So – here I go attempting to calculate the net worth of Adam LZ.

 But even if you don’t know who this guy is, he’s worth taking the time to learn about.
 I recently wrote an entire post explaining why Adam LZ is so interesting, and it would be a good primer for you if you want to learn more about his background and how he grew from nothing to be one of the most popular automotive YouTubers ever.

 Those of you who are familiar with him (and his videos) will know exactly why I spent the time to pour over the data and assemble it all into this easily digestible breakdown of how financially strong the Adam LZ empire really is.

 Enough dilly dallying – let’s talk about the net worth of Adam LZ